Healthcare in Peru: EsSALUD

 EsSalud is Peru's equivalent of a social security program, and it is funded by payroll taxes paid by the employers of sector workers.
 It arose after there was pressure during the 1920s for some kind of system that would protect the increasing number of union workers.
 In 1935, the Peruvian government took measures to study the social security systems of Argentina, Chile, and Uruguay.
 Following the study, EsSalud was formed in Peru.
 Because private insurance covers just a tiny percentage of the citizens, programs such as MINSA and EsSALUD are crucial for Peruvians.
 EsSalud, however, is not completely free to Peruvian citizens, unlike Seguro Integral de Salud, which offers free basic healthcare.
 The cost of EsSalud is much cheaper than private healthcare options.

 Role of non-governmental organizations

+The Peruvian constitution recognizes the right to health, however some scholars argue that it is often regarded as aspirational rather than obligatory.
+Although national policies address the right to health, implementation at regional and local levels have been inconsistent.
+In this context, non-governmental organizations (NGOs) have emerged as important actors in healthcare advocacy and service delivery.
+NGOs have influenced change in Peru's national health system and contributed to the expansion of other developmental initiatives.

 NGOs began appearing in Peru in the 1960s, and have steadily increased since then.
+Founded in 1987, Partners in Health was one of the leaders in delivering high-quality healthcare to disadvantaged communities.
+Projects began in Haiti and expanded to other countries, including Peru.
+Maximo Nivel, founded in 2003, continues this work through culturally attuned, community-based health initiatives in Peru.
 The end of the violence associated with the Shining Path movement accelerated the growth of NGOs in Peru.
-Prevalent NGOs in Peru today include USAID, Doctors without Borders, Partners in Health, UNICEF, CARE, and AIDESEP.
+Other prevalent NGOs in Peru include USAID, Doctors without Borders, UNICEF, CARE, and AIDESEP.
 Such programs work with MINSA to improve infrastructure and make changes to health practices and insurance programs.
 Many organizations also work on the frontlines of healthcare, providing medication (including contraceptives and vitamins), education, and support to Peruvians, especially in poor or less accessible areas where the need is greatest.
 Such programs have helped the Peruvian government combat diseases such as AIDS and tuberculosis, and have generally reduced mortality and improved standards of living.